All Episodes

 Waiver after waiver after waiver.

-Otherwise, businesses would go broke, bankrupt.
+Otherwise, businesses would go broke, bankrupt, fee me, out of there.

 So you can understand somebody in Zell's position or anybody else's.